Big Time (Whigfield song)

-"Big Time" is a song by Italian Eurodance project Whigfield, which was performed by Danish-born singer Sannie Charlotte Carlson.
-It was written by Annerley Gordon, Alfredo Larry Pignagnoli, Davide Riva and Paul Sears, and produced by Pignagnoli and Riva.
-The song was released in July 1995, by X-Energy Records as the fifth single from her debut album, Whigfield (1995).
-It peaked at number 21 in the UK, giving her another big hit in that country.
-For the British market the song was released as a double A-side single together with "Last Christmas", a cover of the English duo Wham!.
-In other countries, "Big Time" peaked within the top 10 in Canada and was a top 20 hit in Denmark, Italy, the Netherlands and Spain.
+"Big Time" is a song by Italian Eurodance project Whigfield, which was fronted by Danish-born singer Sannie Charlotte Carlson.
+It was released in July 1995 by X-Energy Records as the fifth single from her debut album, Whigfield (1995).
+The song was written by Annerley Gordon, Alfredo Larry Pignagnoli, Davide Riva and Paul Sears, and produced by Pignagnoli and Riva.
+For the British market, it was released by Systematic as a double A-side single with "Last Christmas", a cover of the English duo Wham!, and reached number 21 on the UK Singles Chart.
+In other countries, "Big Time" was a top-10 hit in Canada, and a top-20 hit in Denmark, Italy, the Netherlands and Spain.

 Critical reception

-A reviewer from The Guardian described the song as "cute".
+The Guardian complimented the song as "cute".
 Pan-European magazine Music & Media compared it to Swedish band Ace of Base, writing, "When the cat's away—that's Ace of Base—the mice will play.
 And they're having a big time with a pop reggae song ready for summer chart domination."
 Music Week commented, "Hedging her bets, Whiggy releases a drippy cut from her debut album, alongside a corny version of the Wham! festive fave."
+Johnny Cigarettes from NME said it is "a pitiful stab in the dark at Ace of Base".
+Gill Whyte from Smash Hits gave 'Big Time' four out of five, writing, "Phew!
+This is more like the old Whiggers!
+An admirably naff singalong chorus of a hi-de-hi-de-hi-de-ho nature, plenty of kitsch pop and cod reggae.
+A mindless dance ditty, this is what keeps the nation on its feet."

 Chart performance

-"Big Time" went on becoming a moderate hit in Europe, entering the top 20 in Denmark (12), Italy (11), the Netherlands (20) and Spain (13).
-Additionally, it was a top 30 hit in Flemish Belgium (29), Ireland (24), Scotland (21) and the UK.
-In the latter, the song was released as a double single with Whigfield's cover of "Last Christmas" by Wham!.
-It peaked at number 21 on the UK Singles Chart on December 10, 1995, in its first week at the chart.
-In Germany, it reached number 50, while on the Eurochart Hot 100, it reached number 54.
-Outside Europe, the single was a top 10 hit in Canada, peaking at number eight on The Record singles chart, while reaching the top 30 on the RPM Dance/Urban chart, peaking at number 22.
+In Europe, "Big Time" became a top-20 hit on the charts in Denmark (12), Italy (11), the Netherlands (20) and Spain (13).
+Additionally, it was a top-30 hit in Belgian Flanders (29), Ireland (24), Scotland (21) and the UK.
+In the latter nation, the song was released as a double single with Whigfield's cover of "Last Christmas" by Wham!.
+It peaked at number 21 also on the UK Singles Chart on 10 December 1995, during its first week at the chart.
+It spent a total of five weeks within the chart.
+In Germany, it reached number 50, while on the Eurochart Hot 100, it peaked at number 54 after three weeks on the chart.

+Outside Europe, the single was a top-10 hit in Canada, peaking at number eight on The Record singles chart, while reaching the top 30 on the RPM Dance/Urban chart, peaking at number 22.